 The wine industry in Iowa is largely being run and operated by women.
 When I recently sat down with three female winemakers for a virtual wine tasting, it was evident how much they value women in the industry.
-Anna Wilson and Brenda Broulik, the mother-daughter duo who own and run Glen Mawr winery have been planting, harvesting, making wine, and hand labeling and corking for 12 years.
+Anna Wilson and Brenda Broulik, the mother-daughter duo who own and run Glen Mawr Winery, have been planting, harvesting, wine making, and hand-labeling and corking for 12 years.

-Soldier Creek Winery in Fort Dodge is family-owned and operated with Anne Zwink, food scientist and award-winning wine maker, at the wine-making helm.
+Soldier Creek Winery in Fort Dodge is family-owned and operated with Anne Zwink, food scientist and award-winning winemaker, at the helm.

 5. Wine Making is Not New for Iowa

 Grapes have been grown in Iowa since as early as 1887, with Iowa being noted as one of the biggest grape producers in the late 1890s.
 Just before prohibition, Iowa ranked 6th in the nation for wine production and was home to a number of commercial vineyards and wineries long before many well-known grape-growing states today.